Scheduling Appointments:

 4. Why does my pet have to undergo general anesthesia for a dental cleaning?
 Anesthesia is used to keep your pet as comfortable and safe as possible.
 From a safety standpoint, anesthesia is the safest way to perform dental procedures on your pet.
 Under anesthesia, severe bleeding can be controlled if it occurs and pets won't experience anxiety.
 Anesthetizing your pet enables your veterinarian to clean your animal’s teeth beneath the gum line, where periodontal disease is more likely to start.

 5. How else can I prevent dental disease from effecting my pet?
 The best tip to keeping your pet healthy is preventative care.
 Annual dental exams and cleanings are key.
-Our clinic offers a variety of safe dental chews for dogs, treats for cats as well as tooth brushes and tooth pastes that are safe to use.
+Our clinic offers a variety of safe dental chews for dogs, treats for cats as well as toothbrushes and toothpaste that is safe to use.

 - What is the best way to schedule an appointment?
 We recommend calling our clinic at 614-897-0404 to schedule your pets appointment.